Robert Shallow: Character role

+Real-life inspirations

 Thomas Lucy

 It has been speculated that Shallow, at least as portrayed in The Merry Wives of Windsor, is a parody of Sir Thomas Lucy, a local landowner in Charlecote, near Stratford upon Avon, with whom Shakespeare is supposed to have had conflicts when he was young.
 Nicholas Rowe records a story that the young Shakespeare was prosecuted for poaching deer from Lucy's land.
 This corresponds to the accusation Shallow makes against Falstaff, but finds himself unable to follow up.
 The play also appears to contain a pun on the name "Lucy", similar to a ballad that circulated in Stratford, in which Lucy's name was altered to "lousy".
 When Shallow and his dim-witted relative Slender discuss their family coat of arms, they mention that it depicted "luces" (pike).
 Their family symbols unintentionally become literally lice-ridden when this is misinterpreted as a "dozen white louses".
 Thomas Lucy's coat of arms contained "luces".